sgujjar/aidemo/README.md

 urlFragment: azure-search-openai-demo
 ---

-# ChatGPT + Enterprise data with Azure OpenAI and AI Search
+# ChatGPT + Enterprise data with Azure OpenAI and AI Search test

 > [!IMPORTANT]
 > As of November 15, 2023, Azure Cognitive Search has been renamed to Azure AI Search.